loicbacci/chip-8-rust/README.md

 ## Build requirements

-sdl2 needs to be installed on your machine.
+sdl2 needs to be installed on the machine.